rondinabrybry/laravel-visual-schema/INSTALLATION.md

 ## Prerequisites

-- PHP 8.1 or higher
+- PHP 8.2 or higher
-- Laravel 10 or higher
+- Laravel 10, 11, or 12
-- Node.js 16+ (for frontend asset compilation)
+- Node.js 18+ (for frontend asset compilation)
 - Composer

 ## Installation Steps